Publications/Forthcoming

 Lawall, Katharina.
 “My enemy’s enemy is my friend: the implications of negative partisanship in multi-party systems”

 Abstract: Strong negative feelings towards political parties are common in Western democracies but their implications for political attitudes beyond their disliked party are still poorly understood.
-This paper develops a theoretical argument, positing that negative partisanship should affect how voters feel about multiple political parties, not just the one that they dislike.
+This paper develops a theoretical argument positing that negative partisanship should affect how voters feel about multiple political parties, not just the one that they dislike.
 To test this theory, respondents in a survey experiment were assigned to either a positive partisan prime, a negative partisan prime or no prime.
-In line with the idea of “my enemy’s enemy is my friend”, I find that activating feelings of dislike towards a political party can move negative partisans closer to another party.
+In line with the idea of “my enemy’s enemy is my friend”, there is evidence that activating feelings of dislike towards a political party can move negative partisans closer to another party.
 These findings have important implications for our understanding of negative partisanship and its role in shaping political preferences.

 Lawall, Katharina.
 “Mobilising migrants: how effective are online interventions in increasing political participation among immigrants?“